abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

 necessary data transformations, mirroring those in the Power BI Desktop file.
 They have ingested this data into the Lakehouse in the Admin workspace and have given us access to the table(s).
-We are going to create a Shortcut to table(s) the Lakehouse IT team has created.
+We are going to create a Shortcut to the table(s) the Lakehouse IT team has created.

 By the end of this lab, you will have learned: